alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 #### How Gameboys Implement SPI

-* Gameboys use SPI mode 3 when communicating through the link cable, so the clock signal stays HIGH when idle, data is written on falling edges and is read on rising edges.
+* Gameboys use **SPI mode 3** when communicating through the link cable, so the clock signal stays HIGH when idle, data is written on falling edges and is read on rising edges.
 * Data is transfered byte by byte, that means that once 8 bits are transfered, an interrupt will trigger to signal the software that a byte has arrived/has been sent.
 * Bytes are written/read from their **M**ost **S**ignificant **B**it (**MSB**) onwards, i.e. from right to left.
 * **THERE IS NO SS/CS LINE**: The master will just generate a clock signal and the slave will read/write from/into data lines as soon as it detects the corresponding clock edges.
 * This should be obvious but got me confused at first: The clock signal will only exist when data is being transferred, for some reason i thought that it was always active as long as the connection was established.
 * The original Gameboy can only generate a 8192Hz clock (1 cycle/bit every 122μs or every 0.000122 seconds!).
 * Gameboy Color can generate clocks at 4 different frequencies: 8192Hz, 16384Hz, 262144Hz, and 524288Hz.
-* Slave Gameboys have to adapt to any incoming clock signal, they support absurdly low speeds (1 cycle per month!) and up to 500KHz (original GB).
+* Slave Gameboys have to adapt to any incoming clock signal, they support absurdly low speeds (even 1 cycle per month!) and up to 500KHz (original GB).

 TLDR: SPI mode 3/ MSB / No SS|CS line / 4 possible clock speeds as master (GBC) / supports a wide range of clock speeds as a slave